This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Many other security vendors also claim to have similar secure browsers, but Bitdefender goes further than most.
 Safepay makes real efforts to isolate itself from other processes on your PC, running on a separate desktop and preventing screen grabbers and keyloggers from recording what you're doing.

-This is a superb all-round antivirus tool which does a great job of keeping even brand new, undiscovered threats at bay.
-Bitdefender Antivirus Plus 2020 is an absolute must for your PC security shortlist.
+This is a strong all-round antivirus tool which does a good job of keeping even brand new, undiscovered threats at bay, and throws in some useful extras, too.
+Bitdefender Antivirus Plus 2021 is an absolute must for your PC security shortlist.

-A privacy layer protects you from webcam hijacking by stopping unauthorized apps from accessing your webcam, and the new microphone monitor identifies all the apps using the microphone.
+A privacy layer protects you from webcam hijacking by stopping unauthorized apps from accessing your webcam, and a microphone monitor identifies all the apps using the microphone.

 - Get Bitdefender Internet Security 2020 for 60% off by clicking here if you live in the US or UK or alternatively click here for 50% off if you live in Australia!